China Economy Growth – What Is the Future of China’s Economy?

 Q: What are the best & worst sectors of China’s economy?

 A: The best sector of China’s economy is manufacturing.
-They make everything from food products to electronics to clothing to toys to cars.
+They make everything from food products to electronics, clothing, toys, and cars.
 The worst sector is real estate – they have a real estate bubble as in the U.S.

 Top myths about China’s Economy Growth